 This report allows comparing different response times

 As we mentioned at the beginning, it's usual to generate reports by exporting the information to an Excel sheet.
 Jira provides the feature to export to CSV, and Atlassian Marketplace apps such as Exporter, allow you to export to the native Excel format.
 In both cases, this export will always be at the issue level.

 How to export Jira project reports to Excel?
-If you want to export the information of your projects created with Projectrak (formerly Profields), you can export to Excel all the information of your projects that will allow you to prepare the report you want (feature available in Projectrak Data Center).
+If you want to export the information of your projects created with Projectrak (formerly Profields), you can export to Excel all the information of your projects which will allow you to prepare the report you want (feature available in Projectrak Data Center).

 Projectrak (formerly Profields) allows exporting projects from Jira to Excel.

 Together, the Jira dashboards and gadgets are one more way to get project information in Jira.
 However, this option has three characteristics that differentiate it from the rest of the reports that we have seen so far:

 There is a directory of gadgets that allows users to add them to the dashboard and configure them to their taste.
 The availability of the different gadgets will depend on the Atlassian Marketplace apps present in the Jira instance.
 The directory looks like this: